RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser. No. 66510/README.md

     <img src="Images/Dis_03.jpeg" alt="Description" width="800">
 </p>

+The cardboard RF shield is lifted away, and the PCB is exposed in all its glory.
+Several of the ICs are in socket, and the PCB appears to be in good general condition.
+There are some dust and grease inside - and also some proper cobwebs!

+There are no signs of corrosion, neither on the PCB itself nor on the metal parts (VIC-II shield, cartridge connector, and RF modulator).
+This is another indication that this Commodore 64 has been stored in a dry, temperature-stable environment.

+All seven Phillips screws[^2] are in place, holding the PCB to the bottom cover.
+They are removed with a low-torque screwdriver to free the PCB from the bottom cover.

 [![Back to TOC](https://img.shields.io/badge/TOC-grey?style=plastic)](#table-of-contents)

 <!-- MARK STOP -->

 **Footnotes**
 [^1]: Phillips pan head (5.6 mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 9.0 mm
+[^2]: Phillips pan head (5.5 mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 6.6 mm